DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Purchase order.md

 **EDI number**          |	EDI Staging table record id.
 Select **EDI number** or the **Details** button on the Action Pane, to view the details for the selected record.
 The number sequence is determined by [EDI number](../../CORE/Setup/EDI%20parameters.md#number-sequence) on the **EDI parameters**.
 **Company account**     | Legal entity of the document.
 **Company GLN**         | The company’s global location number is shown here.
 **Staging to target status**    | The current status of the staging record.
 Options include: <br> • **Not Started** – The staging record has been successfully processed from the inbound file to the staging table but not processed to target. <br> • **Error** – The staging record has been processed from the staging table but no target has yet been created/updated.
-There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and updated the D365 purchase order and sent a purchase order confirmation (where set to automatic). <br> • **Canceled** – The record has been manually canceled and will be excluded from processing.
+There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and posted the arrival journal and optional product receipt. <br> • **Canceled** – The record has been manually canceled and will be excluded from processing.
 **Trading partner account**     | Warehouse account assigned to the staging record.
 **Trading partner GLN**         | The 3PL’s global location number is shown here.
+**Purchase order**              | Purchase order number being received.
+**Receipts list**               | Receipts list document used to receive.
+**Receipt date**                | Date the stock was received.
+**Journal**                     | Arrival journal used to receive the stock.
 **Created date and time**       | The date and time the selected record was created in the staging table.
 **Sent**                        | Indicates if the **Functional acknowledgement outbound** has been sent to the trading partner for the inbound document record.

 ### Buttons
-The following buttons are available on the **Picking list registration**'s Action Pane, tab **Picking list registration import**.
+The following buttons are available on the **Shipment receipt - Purchase order**'s Action Pane, tab **Stock shipment receipt**.

 **Button**	                    | **Description**
 :---                            |:----
-**Process pick list registration**   | Process picking list registration for the selected record in the staging table.
+**Process stock receipt**   | Process stock receipt for the selected record in the staging table.
-**Process all pick list registrations**   | Process picking list registration for the staging records that have a **Staging to target status** set to _Not started_.
+**Process all stock receipts**   | Process stock receipt for the staging records that have a **Staging to target status** set to _Not started_.
 **Inbound files**               | View the inbound file record the selected staging record.
 **Trading partner**             | View the trading partner details in the [**Trading partners**](../SETUP/Trading%20partner.md) page.
 **Pick list registration**      | If the staging record has been completed it is possible to inquire on the pick list registration it updated from this button.